internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ### Which Jurisdiction does the member have to be compliant with?
 *The member must comply with the laws and regulations of the jurisdiction it is legally licensed to operate or registered to conduct business

-### Application
+### Application (WIP)
-* To apply for eBGF a written application should be submit to eBGF along with identity documentation of the member representation and organization applied for.
+* To apply as a member a written application should be attached along with identity documentation of the member representation and organization applied for.
-* The applying member must demonstrate finacial and technical capabilities
+* The applying member must demonstrate sufficient technical capabilities to perform the consotium objectives
 * There must be single point of contact for the application

 ### What may be further requirements?